-This gluten free, easy almond flour chocolate paleo zucchini bread is secretly packed with protein and collagen!
+This gluten free, easy chocolate paleo zucchini bread is secretly packed with protein and collagen!
 It’s a healthy, breakfast or snack for kids and adults, and freezes great!

 Internet friends.
 It still amazes me that I learn things about Mr. FFF after 5 years of marriage.